Fletch Lives

-Fletch Lives is a 1989 American comedy mystery film starring Chevy Chase and the sequel to Fletch (1985), directed by Michael Ritchie from a screenplay by Leon Capetanos based on the character created by Gregory Mcdonald.
+Fletch Lives is a 1989 American comedy mystery film starring Chevy Chase and the sequel to Fletch (1985), directed by Michael Ritchie from a screenplay by Leon Capetanos, and based on the character created by Gregory Mcdonald.

 Plot

-Fletch, a reporter in Los Angeles for the Los Angeles Times, is contacted by the executor of his late aunt's will, attorney Amanda Ray Ross.
+Irwin "Fletch" Fletcher, a reporter in Los Angeles for the Los Angeles Times, is contacted by the executor of his late aunt Belle's will, attorney Amanda Ray Ross.
 Ross informs Fletch he has inherited his aunt's 80 acre plantation, Belle Isle, in Thibodaux, Louisiana.
 Upon arriving, Fletch is disappointed to find the mansion terribly dilapidated, but he agrees to keep on its caretaker, Calculus Entropy.
 Fletch has dinner with Ross at her home, and she tells him of an anonymous $225,000 bid for Belle Isle.

 Fletch awakens the next morning to find Ross dead.
 Fletch is charged with Ross's murder and taken into custody, nearly being raped by his cellmate Ben Dover, spared only because Dover is released on bail.
 Dover's lawyer Hamilton "Ham" Johnson manages to get Fletch released.
 When Fletch declines a second, even larger, offer of $250,000 for Belle Isle, this time presented by realtor Becky Culpepper, he starts getting harassed.
 First, a hired group of Ku Klux Klansmen harasses him.
 Then, an arsonist burns down the mansion.
 Finally, Ben Dover tries to kill Fletch during a raccoon hunt with some locals.
 Fletch discovers the land on Belle Isle is polluted by toxic waste.
 He determines to uncover the identity of the anonymous buyer, whom he suspects is attempting to intimidate him into selling.

 He learns the local megachurch, Farnsworth Ministries, is interested in obtaining the Belle Isle property.
-Fletch investigates televangelist Jimmy Lee Farnsworth, and discovers Farnsworth's daughter is Becky Culpepper.
+Fletch investigates televangelist Jimmy Lee Farnsworth, and discovers Farnsworth's daughter is Becky.
 The toxic chemicals in the soil of Belle Isle are traced back to Bly Bio, a chemical waste facility in Mississippi.
 Fletch obtains an invoice from the plant's manager, which proves that Ham Johnson ordered the waste dumped on the Belle Isle land.